Why Are My Pregnancy Test Lines Getting Lighter?

 What does an immediate dark positive pregnancy test result mean?

 When trying to get pregnant, it also helps to keep track of your menstrual cycle and ovulation.
-Understanding how often and when to have sex during ovulation can greatly increase your chances of pregnancy.
+Understanding when and how often should you have sex during ovulation can greatly increase your chances of pregnancy.
 An ovulation test can also be helpful in determining when ovulation happens so you can plan intercourse accordingly.

 The bottom line is if you notice a missed period and/or end up taking an at-home pregnancy test, keep in mind that both faint positive lines and immediate dark lines are possible.
-If you are concerned about your test results, it may help to track any pregnancy-like symptoms you may be experiencing and check with your doctor about questions.
+If you are concerned about your pregnancy test progress, it may help to track any signs or symptoms of pregnancy you may be experiencing and check with your doctor about questions.

 - Pregnancy test results should get darker early on as a pregnancy progresses.

 - If your pregnancy test results seem to be getting lighter, it could be because you tested after drinking water and your urine was more diluted.
 Or, the first test result could have been an evaporation line and not a positive result.
-Test again in the morning.
+Test again in the morning for a more accurate result.

 - Test results can also look different if you are comparing results of two different brands of tests.
 We recommend sticking to one type of test when testing early on and comparing results over time.